TakeOff30/collaborative_editor/README.md

 -   Each peer is then responsible for independently updating its own local list of active peers.

 This decentralized approach avoids a single point of failure and leverages OTP's powerful fault-tolerance primitives, ensuring the system remains robust and scalable.
 The `Registry` automatically cleans up entries for crashed processes, guaranteeing that the initial discovery list is always accurate.

+## The `Peer` Module: State, Concurrency, and Causal Order

+The `CollaborativeEditor.Peer` module is the heart of the real-time collaboration logic.
+Each `Peer` is a `GenServer` process that represents a single user's session, managing its own document state and communicating with other peers.

+### Core Responsibilities

+-   **State Management**: Each peer holds its own copy of the RGA document, a vector clock for tracking causality, a list of connected peers, and a buffer for out-of-order operations.
+-   **Operation Handling**: It processes both local user edits and remote operations from other peers.
+-   **Communication**: It broadcasts local changes to all other peers and handles incoming messages.

+### Peer Initialization and State Synchronization

+When a new peer starts (via [`Peer.start_link/1`](lib/collaborative_editor/peer.ex)), its `init/1` function performs a critical sequence:

+1.  **Discover Peers**: It calls [`PeerRegistry.get_active_peers/1`](lib/collaborative_editor/peer_registry.ex) to get a map of all other active peers.
+2.  **Announce Itself**: It broadcasts a `{:new_peer, ...}` message to all discovered peers, so they can add it to their local `peer_map` and start monitoring it.
+3.  **Synchronize State**:
+    -   If no other peers exist, it initializes a new, empty document.
+    -   If peers do exist, it performs a `GenServer.call` to the first available peer to fetch its entire state ([`rga`](lib/collaborative_editor/peer.ex) and [`vector_clock`](lib/collaborative_editor/peer.ex)).
+This instantly brings the new peer up-to-date with the current document.
+4.  **Monitor Peers**: It calls `Process.monitor/1` on every other peer to receive `:DOWN` messages if one of them crashes.

+### Causal Broadcast and Operation Buffering

+To prevent conflicts and ensure all peers converge to the same state, the system must guarantee that operations are applied in a correct causal order.
+This is achieved through vector clocks and an operation buffer.

+1.  **Broadcasting an Operation**: When a peer makes a local change ([`insert`](lib/collaborative_editor/peer.ex) or [`delete`](lib/collaborative_editor/peer.ex)), it increments its own clock in its vector clock and broadcasts the operation along with its new vector clock to all other peers.

+2.  **Receiving an Operation**: When a peer receives a remote operation, it doesn't apply it immediately.
+Instead, it calls [`can_apply?/2`](lib/collaborative_editor/peer.ex), which checks two conditions:

+    -   The operation's clock from the sender is exactly one greater than the last known clock for that sender.
+    -   The sender's vector clock does not contain any knowledge that the receiving peer is missing.

+3.  **Buffering**: If [`can_apply?`](lib/collaborative_editor/peer.ex) returns `false`, it means a causally preceding operation has not yet arrived.
+The incoming operation is added to the [`op_buffer`](lib/collaborative_editor/peer.ex).

+4.  **Processing the Buffer**: After successfully applying any operation, the peer runs [`process_buffer/1`](lib/collaborative_editor/peer.ex).
+This function recursively iterates through the buffer, applying any operations that now meet the causal delivery criteria thanks to the updated vector clock.
+This ensures that buffered operations are eventually applied in the correct order.

+### Communication Complexity: O(N)

+The communication model used by the `Peer` module is a full-mesh broadcast.
+Every peer maintains a direct connection to every other peer in the session.
+This has direct implications for the communication complexity, where `N` is the total number of peers.

+-   **Operation Broadcast**: When a peer generates a new operation (an insertion or deletion), it broadcasts the operation to all other `N-1` peers.
+This results in **O(N)** messages for a single edit.
+-   **Peer Joining**: When a new peer joins, it announces its presence to all `N-1` existing peers, resulting in **O(N)** messages.
+-   **Peer Leaving/Crashing**: When a peer disconnects, the underlying BEAM runtime sends a `:DOWN` message to all `N-1` peers that were monitoring it, again resulting in **O(N)** messages.